onflow/flow/docs/content/kitty-items/update.md

 Run the project on the testnet again.
 The script will use the account you initially created:

+> **Important**: You do not need to stop the previous process.
+By running the next command, existing services will be configured to communicate with the testnet instead of the emulator.

 ```sh
 npm run dev:testnet
 ```